MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/configure-your-domain-name.md

 [!include [banner](includes/preview-banner.md)]

-This article describes how to configure a domain name for your Dynamics 365 for Commerce e-Commerce site.
+This topic explains how to configure a domain name for a Microsoft Dynamics 365 e-Commerce site.

-### Add domains when initializing e-Commerce
+## Add domains during e-Commerce initialization

 To associate domains with your e-Commerce environment, initialize e-Commerce as described in [Deploy an e-Commerce site](deploy-e-commerce-site.md).
-When you are in the process of initializing, you are asked to provide information that will be used for provisioning your e-Commerce environment.
-At that point, add all the domains you plan to use with this environment in the **Supported host names** field.
-That way, they are configured in all the required e-Commerce components and are ready to used when you switch traffic from your content delivery network (CDN) or web server to point to the e-Commerce front ends.
+During initialization, you're asked to provide information that will be used to provision your e-Commerce environment.
+In the **Supported host names** field, add all the domains that you plan to use with this environment.
+In this way, the domains are configured in all the required e-Commerce components, and they are ready to be used when you switch traffic from your content delivery network (CDN) or web server and point it to the e-Commerce front ends.

-### Add domains after initialization
+## Add domains after e-Commerce initialization

-If you need to associate new domains with your e-Commerce environment after initialization, you will need to open a service request.
+To associate new domains with your e-Commerce environment after e-Commerce initialization, you must submit a service request.